 Stress and low job satisfaction are becoming pervasive trends within the UK workforce.
 In 2017/18, 74% of people reported feeling so stressed that they have been overwhelmed or unable to cope.

-Stress at work has been attributed to excess workload and lack of support among other things, but it’s not always the job itself that causes people to experience stress at work.
+Stress at work has been attributed to excess workload and lack of support among other things.
+However, it’s not always the job itself that causes people to experience stress at work.

-Outside influences such as financial worries, mental and physical health problems and carer responsibilities all play a role in workplace stress because often workers can’t help but bring such huge problems into their daily working lives.
+Outside influences such as financial worries, mental and physical health problems all play a role in workplace stress.
+Often workers can’t help but bring such huge problems into their daily working lives.

 There are two main types of employee benefits:

-Although a workplace pension arrangement with minimum employee and employer contributions is now a mandatory requirement in the UK, there is still a lot to consider to make your group pension a really great employee benefit.
+A workplace pension with minimum employee and employer contributions is now mandatory in the UK.
+Beyond this requirement there is still a lot to consider to make your group pension a really great employee benefit.